hulchenko/MEAN-junk-shack/README.md

 ### Live Demo:

-You can access the live demo of the Calorie Tracker App here: https://angular-junk-shack.onrender.com/
+You can access the live demo of the Calorie Tracker App here: https://angular-junk-shack.onrender.com/ (Heads up: slow cold starts on Render's free tier)

 ### Getting Started: